ilamparithi-in/currentu-pochino/README.md

 ### Circuit of my setup

 I have an old Samsung charger which I use to power the input pin.
-If power goes out, the charger loses power and stops powering the input pin (though as I have observed, it practically does *not* power down instantly! this is due to there being charged capacitors in the charger's internal circuitry.
-It took around 30 seconds to discharge to the point that the voltage becomes less than the ATmega328P's Input HIGH level VIH > 0.6Vcc or approximately 3V).
+If power goes out, the charger loses power and stops powering the input pin, which makes the Arduino inform the serial port about the loss of power.

+Though as I have observed, it practically does *not* power down instantly!
+This is due to there being charged capacitors in the charger's internal circuitry (which I have no reference of).
+It took around 30 seconds to discharge into a 1kohm resistor, to the point that the voltage becomes less than the ATmega328P's Input HIGH level (VIH < 0.6Vcc or approximately 3V), which is sufficient for my use case because I have a UPS.
+For faster power dissipation, I'd have to use a smaller resistance, but all the resistors I have are rated for 0.25W power dissipation so I'd have to split the small resistance across multiple resistors.

 ![My setup on the breadboard](circuit_breadboard.jpeg)